mjflores/GDM-Linear-Regression/README.md

 # GDM

-Linear Regression by using GDM
+Linear Regression by using GDM (gradient descent method)